ETG01/Final_T-533-VIHU/README.md

 #### **Fix it!**

 - Currently the game can only tell when someone wins, but not when there is a draw.
 Write a test for such function and then implement it and add that to the game.
 - Should the game be playable without the players names ?
+Yes Beaus some users might not want to enter their names.
+Make the game playable without the names beaus they can always see if they ar X or O and the game can still be played.
 - Create a new GitHub repository with one eslint rule that forbids moment.
 Release that package, using GitHub Actions, and use that in this project.
 - There should be lint errors/warnings after applying that rule, fix it.
 - Make the code and relevant files pretty.
 - There are no unit tests.
 Add them.
+FINSIHED
 - There are no ui integration tests.
 Add them.
+FINISHED
 - There are no e2e tests.
 Add them.

 #### **Deploy it!**